ourongxing/web-printer/README.md

 > Respect the copyright please!
 Do not share non-public content on the Internet, especially paid content!
 ## Features

-Use [Playwright](https://github.com/microsoft/playwright) to print PDF, just like printing in Chrome, but print multiple web pages as one pretty pdf automatically.
+[Playwright](https://github.com/microsoft/playwright) is used to print PDFs, similar to printing in Chrome, but with the added ability to print multiple web pages into one seamless PDF automatically.

-- Fully customizable, it's just a nodejs library.
+- Fully customizable as it is a Node.js library.
-- Universal, supports any websites by plugins.
+- Universal compatibility with any website through plugins.
-- Amazing, can replace website inner links to PDF inner links, supports hash positioning.
+- Unique feature to replace internal website links with internal PDF links, supporting hash positioning.
-- Auto generate outlines of PDF, supports different level and collapsed status.
+- Automatically generates PDF outlines, with support for different levels and collapsed statuses.
-- Easy to remove distracting elements.
-No distractions, only pure knowledge.
+- Easy to remove distracting elements, leaving only pure knowledge.

 ## Installation

 > **Warning**
 >
-> Web Printer is just a nodejs library instead of an application.
-If you are a novice of Nodejs/TypeScript/JavaScript, Web Printer may be difficult for you to use.
-I'm going to develop an app for everyone to use, please follow [@pbkapp](https://github.com/pbkapp), just wait sun rise.
+> Web Printer is a Node.js library, not an application.
+If you're new to Node.js/TypeScript/JavaScript, Web Printer might be challenging to use.
+An app is currently being developed for general use.
+Please follow [@pbkapp](https://github.com/pbkapp) for updates.

-If you are not a novice, do what you want to do, just like install a npm package.
+If you're not a beginner, feel free to proceed as you would with any npm package installation.

 ```bash
 pnpm i playwright @web-printer/core